0x00b1/rfcs/RFC-00xx-scientific-computing.md

 ## Motivation

-PyTorch must adapt quickly to new and existing programming languages and frameworks to stay relevant in the machine learning community; therefore, it must improve its general-purpose scientific computing capabilities to keep pace with either of the following user expectations:
+PyTorch must adapt quickly to new and existing programming languages and frameworks to stay relevant in the machine learning community.
+PyTorch must improve its general-purpose scientific computing capabilities to keep pace with either of the following user expectations:

 ## Implementation